coreos/zincati/docs/development/fleetlock/protocol.md

  * `RecursiveLock`: try to reserve (lock) a slot for rebooting
  * `UnlockIfHeld`: try to release (unlock) a slot that it was previously holding

 Semaphore locks are owned, so that only the client that created a lock can release it.
-All operations are recursive, so that multiple unbalanced lock/unlock actions are allowed.
+All operations are recursive, meaning that multiple unbalanced lock/unlock actions by a client are allowed.

 ## Client state-machine